Fullmeals.

 Step 7: Final Boil and Garnish

-Bring the sambar to a boil and let it simmer for for the flavors to meld.
+Bring the sambar to a boil and let it for for the flavors to meld.
 Garnish with fresh coriander leaves.
 Serve hot.

 Pro Tips